 If you are planning your itinerary and are wondering about some of the best things things to in Death Valley, this guide got you covered.
 Whether you plan to spend one day in Death Valley or the entire week, you will not run out of things to do.

-Death Valley is located mostly in southeastern California, near the Nevada border.
-It’s located about 130 miles (2 hours) away from Las Vegas, making it one of the most popular day trips from Sin City, and 258 miles (4 hours and 15 minutes) away from Los Angeles.
+Most of Death Valley National Park is in southeastern California, near the Nevada border.
+It’s about 130 miles (2 hours) away from Las Vegas, making it one of the most popular day trips from Sin City, and 258 miles (4 hours and 15 minutes) away from Los Angeles.

 Best things to do in Death Valley: a complete overview